ckruzicki/ng-fundamentals/README.md

 Run `npm run server` for a dev server.
 This is on port 8808.

-## Development sit
+## Development site

-Run `ng start` for a dev site.
+Run `npm start` for a dev site.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding